 The Yakuza gangs, who have been acting peacefully all this while, are suddenly on the brink of an all-out war.
 The death of the nephew of one of the gang leaders has led to the retaliation attacks.
 However, it is brought to Kenzo’s attention that this is a set-up by someone else who has a grudge to settle with the crime lords.
 It is his brother.
 Yuto was presumed dead almost a year ago, but when the blade that he had stolen resurfaces, it becomes clear that he is alive and well in London.
 Only Kenzo can bring him back now, which is why he has to pack his bags and leave behind his family to settle the matter once and for all.

-The straight answer is NO. ‘Giri/Haji’ is purely a work of fiction created by Joe Barton.
-He formulated the story on two brothers with one serving as a police officer while the other running from his past as an ex-member of the Yakuza.
-The title of the show translates to ‘Duty/Shame’.
+‘Giri/Haji’ is purely a work of fiction created by Joe Barton.
+He formulated the story of two brothers, one serving as a police officer and the other running from his past as an ex-member of the Yakuza.
+The title of the show translates to ‘Duty/Shame.’
 This sums up the entire idea of the story.
-The protagonist is torn between the duty for his job and family while harbouring a grudge with himself for the wrong he did in the past.
-The title tackles two very important ideas in the Japanese culture, with every character manifesting it on the screen with the struggles of their own.
+The protagonist is torn between the duty for his job and family while harboring a grudge against himself for the wrong he did in the past.
+The title tackles two very important ideas in the Japanese culture, with every character manifesting it on the screen with struggles of their own.

-In an interview, creator Joe Barton explained how he got the idea that eventually turned into the series about love and mayhem.
+In an interview, creator Joe Barton explained how he got the idea that eventually turned into a series about love and mayhem.

 “’Giri/Haji‘ came about from a brief conversation I had about seven years ago with my girlfriend at the time.
 She’d just started studying for a Masters in Forensic Crime Science at UCL and was telling me about her first day.
-Her fellow students were mostly recent graduates like her, except for one- a middle-aged Japanese man, sat at the back of the lecture theatre on his own, diligently taking notes and looking out of place amongst his other, younger, classmates.
-It turned out he was Tokyo detective, sent over to learn about forensic procedures used by the Met Police.
+Her fellow students were mostly recent graduates like her, except for one- a middle-aged Japanese man who sat at the back of the lecture theatre on his own, diligently taking notes and looking out of place amongst his other, younger classmates.
+It turned out he was a Tokyo detective sent over to learn about forensic procedures used by the Met Police.
 Something about the image of that man sat by himself in a strange room in a strange country, many miles from home, stuck with me.
-And years later when I found myself preparing for a meeting with Jane Featherstone and needing to come up with some ideas to pitch, I found myself writing down ‘Tokyo detective.
+And years later, when I found myself preparing for a meeting with Jane Featherstone and needing to come up with some ideas to pitch, I found myself writing down ‘Tokyo Detective.
 Comes to London for some reason.
 Maybe find his brother??’
 It wasn’t much of a pitch but luckily it struck a chord, and here we are.”

 Read More: Where Was Giri/Haji Filmed?